tcvdijk/mini-ipe/README.md

 The `ellipse` function takes a `Matrix` argument: it draws the ellipse resulting from transforming the unit circle by this matrix.

+### The 'parent' argument

+The methods `path`, `text` and `use` take an optional argument called `parent`.
+If omitted, the object is added to the default page that a `miniipe.Document` starts with.
+If you make more pages, pass the page you want to add the object to instead.
+To put the object in a group (`miniipe.Document.group(...)`), pass the group instead.

 ### Style files

 It is not clear to me that I have the rights to distribute the standard Ipe style file, so you will have to provide your own.
 There are several ways to go about this.